apnadkarni/blt/doc/vector.rst

  *number*
-  The index is a integer that must lie within the current range of the vector, otherwise an an error message is returned.
-Normally the indices of a vector are start from 0, but you can use the **offset** operation to change a vector's indices.
+  The index is a integer that must lie within the current range of the vector, otherwise an error message is returned.
+Normally the indices of a vector start from 0, but you can use the **offset** operation to change a *vector*\ 's indices.

  *expr*
-  As a convenience, you can also use numeric expressions with indices (such as "$i+3").
+  You can also use numeric expressions with indices (such as "$i+3").
 The result of the expression must be an integer value.

  *keyword*